What is the treatment for haemophilia?

 Treatment and care for people with haemophilia involves a team of specialist health professionals to cover the range of their care needs.
 This is known as ‘comprehensive care

-There is at least one specialist HTC in every state and territory in Australia
+There is at least one specialist Haemophilia Treatment Centre (HTC) in every state and territory in Australia

 There are a variety of treatment products used to treat haemophilia.
 It is important that people with haemophilia discuss these treatment options with their Haemophilia Treatment Centre.

 New and emerging treatments for haemophilia

 Researchers are always looking for new ways to treat haemophilia.

 New treatments are now in development and becoming available.